About Chase Injury Law

 From the high seas to high-stakes advocacy for injured workers.

-Chase Injury Law was built for injured workers who need clear answers, direct attorney attention, and someone willing to push back when the insurance company delays, denies, or ignores what they need.
+Chase Injury Law is a Florida workers’ compensation law firm founded by Michelle Chase to represent injured workers throughout Florida.
+The firm was built for people who need clear answers, direct attorney attention, and someone willing to push back when the insurance company delays medical care, denies benefits, stops checks, or ignores what they need.

-A different path to becoming a workers’ compensation lawyer.
+A different path to becoming a Florida workers’ compensation lawyer.

 Michelle Chase did not take a traditional path to the law.
 Before becoming an attorney, she worked as an officer aboard tankers in Asia and along the West Coast of the United States, including ships delivering jet fuel for the U.S. Military.